 Let Your Body Set Its Own Sleep Schedule

-We all know what it feels like to be sleepy, but many of us disregard the importance of getting enough sleep.
-As a result, too many of us are quick to down coffee, soft drinks, or energy drinks because we think that sleep is less important than studying, working, or socializing.
+We all know what it feels like to be sleepy.
+Many of us disregard the importance of getting enough sleep.
+As a result, too many of us are quick to down coffee, soft drinks, or energy drinks.
+We think that sleep is less important than studying, working, or socializing.

-If you feel sleepy, it’s probably because your body needs sleep and you should listen to it to keep functioning properly, even if that means going to bed a little early or even taking a nap.
+If you feel sleepy, it’s probably because your body needs more sleep.
+You should listen to it to keep functioning properly, even if that means going to bed a little early or even taking a nap.

-If you feel sleepy all or most of the time, or if you feel sleepy after sleeping all night, you may want to talk to your doctor.
-These can be signs of hormonal disorders, mood disorders like depression, or of a sleep disorder like sleep apnea.
+If you feel sleepy all or most of the time, or after sleeping all night, you may want to talk to your doctor.
+These can be signs of hormonal or mood disorders (depression), or of a sleep disorder (sleep apnea).
 (Source)

 Get Healthy Hydration

-The problem, however, isn’t always in not drinking enough, but in drinking the wrong things.
+The problem isn’t always in not drinking enough, but in drinking the wrong things.
 Coffee, tea, and soft drinks contain caffeine, a drug that tells your body to produce urine.
 That means that if you’re thirsty and go for a high-caffeine drink, you might be making things worse.

 Drugs like caffeine that make your body get rid of water are called diuretics, and alcohol is one too.
-Those groggy, cramping feelings that you associate with a hangover are the results of dehydration, so if you feel them when you haven’t been drinking, you might just need some water.
+Those groggy, cramping feelings that you associate with a hangover are the results of dehydration.
+If you feel them when you haven’t been drinking, you might just need some water.
 (Source)

 Compromise On Cravings